 Table Column Label Description Username The predefined and fixed username.
 Number of roles A role selector can be added to a user by pressing the plus button or removed by pressing the minus button.
+Each user must have at least one role.
+Assign a role without permissions to deactivate the user.
 Roles Each selector allows choosing a specific role for a user.